cylc/cylc-doc/src/user-guide/task-implementation.rst

 Critical events normally warrant aborting a job script rather than just sending a message.
-As described just above, ``exit 1`` or any failing command not protected by the surrounding scripting will cause a job script to abort and report failure to the suite server program, potentially triggering a *failed* task event handler.
+As described just above, ``exit 1`` or any failing command not protected by the surrounding scripting will cause a job script to abort and report failure to the :term:`scheduler`, potentially triggering a *failed* task event handler.

 For failures detected by the scripting you could send a critical message back